 Range of Green Tree Frogs

 The green tree frogs are spread throughout the world, but they are densely populated in the world’s Western hemisphere.
 They are found on every continent except Antarctica.
-Over 600 green tree frogs specie exist in South and Central America.
+Over 600 green tree frogs species exist in South and Central America.
 Mostly, the area they live in is moist ground, usually around lakes and ponds.

 They are often prey for carnivore animals, including fishes, birds, mammals, and reptiles.
 Green tree frogs depend on camouflage to defend themselves from predators, and since they are green in color, the bushes and trees help them.